liip/LiipImagineBundle/Resources/doc/cache-resolver/amazons3.rst

             class: AmazonS3
             arguments:
                 -
-                    key   : "%amazon_s3.key%"
+                    key:    "%amazon_s3.key%"
                     secret: "%amazon_s3.secret%"

 Usage
 -----

-After configuring ``AmazonS3Resolver``, you can set it as the default cache resolver for ``LiipImagineBundle`` using the following configuration.
+After configuring `AmazonS3Resolver`, you can set it as the default cache resolver for `LiipImagineBundle` using the following configuration.

 .. code-block:: yaml